Steven Melnick, PhD., MD

 Paula S. Espinal, MD., MPH

-Manager, Nicklaus Children’s Biobank
+Manager, Personalized Medicine Research Program and Principal Investigator, Nicklaus Children’s Biobank

-Dr. Espinal serves as the Co-Principal Investigator and the Manager of the Nicklaus Children’s Biobank (NCB), and participates in the design and conduct of implementation science, biobanking and genomics at Nicklaus Children’s Hospital Personalized Medicine Initiative.
+Dr. Espinal serves as the Principal Investigator of the Nicklaus Children’s Biobank (NCB), and participates in the design and conduct of implementation science, biobanking and genomics at Nicklaus Children’s Hospital Personalized Medicine Initiative.
 Dr. Espinal leads the operational component and management for the Nicklaus Children’s Biobank, and is responsible for its strategic development and sustainability.
 She oversees scientific operations and coordination with scientific committees, as well as day-to-day technical process, and the implementation of policies, procedures, and protocols for acquisition and storage of Biobank samples.

 Dr. Espinal is certified by the American Association of Tissue Banks, as well as Biospecimen Research Methods by International Society for Biological and Environmental Repository (ISBER).
 She also received training on Fundamentals of Clinical and Translational Research Certificate by The Harvard Clinical and Translational Science Center.
 She has seven plus years of experience in a broad range of research infrastructure, covering clinical trials, translational sciences and genomic medicine.
 She received her medical degree from Santo Domingo Institute of Technology (INTEC), and her Mater of Public Health from the University of Miami.